 Further information about the courses for which interviews are held is included in the prospectus entry of the relevant department.
 In addition to interviews for these courses, those returning to study and applicants who will be under 18 at the start of their course may also be offered an interview.

 Once the course selector has made their decision, we will send it to UCAS.
-UCAS will inform you of our decision via UCAS Track.
+UCAS will inform you of our decision via the UCAS Hub.

 The University of Warwick does not permit appeals against academic decisions made on applications.
-However, if you wish to complain about how your application has been handled, or feel that we have not followed proper procedure, then please see our complaints procedure for how to do this.
+However, if you wish to make a complaint about how your application has been handled or feel that we have not followed proper procedure, then please see our complaints procedure for how to do this.
 Note that complaints must be received in a timely manner, and only the applicant, not a third party such as a parent or school, may raise a formal complaint under this procedure.

 Updating us with your information

-If you are not a British national, you may need a Visa to come to study in the UK.
-Please visit our International Student Office site to find out more information about the Visa process, including what we do to issue you with a CAS number.
+If you are not a British national, you may need a Student Visa to study in the UK.
+Please visit our Immigration & Compliance webpages to find out more information about the visa process, including what we do to issue you with a CAS number.

 Making your decision

-For most courses, if you live in the UK and are made an offer, you will also be invited to a Departmental Open Day to find out more about your specific course and department and to ensure that you have the information you need to make the decision which is right for you.
+For most courses, if you are made an offer, you will be invited to a Departmental Open Day to find out more about your specific course and department.
+These events will help ensure that you have the information you need to make the decision which is right for you.

-Departmental Open Days typically take place from late October to May and further information will be sent to you when you are made an offer.
+Departmental Open Days typically take place from December to June and further information will be sent to you after you receive your offer.
 We encourage candidates who are invited to attend a Departmental Open Day to do so if possible, even if they have already attended a general Warwick University Open Day.

 When you have heard from all the universities that you applied to, you will receive notification from UCAS.
-This asks you to hold one offer as your Firm choice, and another as an Insurance choice.
+You may then select one offer as your Firm choice and, if your Firm offer is conditional, another as an Insurance choice.

 If you haven't already done so, visit the universities you are interested in, either on an organised open day or informally.
 At the moment you might only be able to access Virtual Open Days, so register for those too.
-Talk to current students and academic staff if possible, and just generally take in the atmosphere.
+Talk to current students and academic staff if possible and take in the atmosphere.

 If you receive two or more offers, you should consider holding an Insurance offer which has grade requirements lower offer than your Firm choice.
 If you fail to meet the conditions of your Firm choice, but you have accepted a suitable Insurance offer, you will still have a guaranteed place at university.
 You are not obliged to make an Insurance choice but it is sensible to have a back-up.
-If all of your offers require the same grades you may still make an Insurance choice but if you fail to meet the terms of either your Firm or your Insurance choice you will not be guaranteed a place and may be placed into clearing if eligible.
+If all of your offers require the same grades you may still make an Insurance choice but if you fail to meet the terms of either your Firm or your Insurance choice you will not be guaranteed a place and may be released to Clearing.

 Your Firm choice should be the university that you consider is best for you, not necessarily the one with the highest offer.
 Your Insurance university should also be a place where you would be happy to live and study.
 Remember, the decisions that you make at this point are binding, so consider your options carefully.
 It is not possible to turn down your Firm choice in favour of your Insurance choice at results time if you meet the terms of your Firm chioce.